JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 You can use `cssSupport.mode` to specify how encountered CSS should be handled.
 The following values are available:

-- `"inline"` (default): styles are added to the global `<style>` tag.
+* `"inline"` (default): styles are added to the global `<style>` tag.
-- `"extract"`: styles are extracted into a separate file.
+* `"extract"`: styles are extracted into a separate file.
 They can then be included from an HTML page.
-- `"import"`: styles are processed as strings.
+* `"import"`: styles are processed as strings.
 This can be useful if you need access to the CSS from your code (such as `val styles = require("main.css")`).

 To use different modes for the same project, use `cssSupport.rules`.
-Here, you can specify a list of `KotlinWebpackCssRules`, each of which define a mode, as well as [include](https://webpack.js.org/configuration/module/#ruleinclude) and [exclude](https://webpack.js.org/configuration/module/#ruleexclude) patterns.
+Here, you can specify a list of `KotlinWebpackCssRules`, each of which defines a mode, as well as [include](https://webpack.js.org/configuration/module/#ruleinclude) and [exclude](https://webpack.js.org/configuration/module/#ruleexclude) patterns.

 ## Node.js